 Guinness is low in calories.
 It has less calories than a glass of OJ, or pretty much any beer worth drinking.
 My favorite pale ale is a heavy 380 calories per pint.
 PER PINT.
 Not Guinness, only 200 calories.
 And being one of those gals who actually likes to eat AND drink, this little fun fact is pretty sweet!

 Now back to those ads.
 I do think that the brand managers and fancy marketers back in Ireland are missing an opportunity.
 We’ve been selling Guinness and dispelling the myths about this beautiful brew for a very long time.
-From the beginning, Tigín was one of the 1st bars to mix bulk nitrogen and Co2 to provide the perfect combo for Guinness and utilize technology to make sure beer stayed cold from the keg to the tap.
+For Fadó, it started back in 1996 when we opened our very first pub in Atlanta.
+At that time, we were one of the 1st bars to mix bulk nitrogen and Co2 to provide the perfect combo for Guinness and utilize technology to make sure beer stayed cold from the keg to the tap.
 We have always used a proper branded, 20 ounce, imperial pint.
-Plus, our freshness standards were the highest …we sent back more beer than any account in our city.
+Plus, our freshness standards were the highest …we sent back more beer than any account in Atlanta.

 Fast forward to 2014 and I am happy to report Guinness is still our number 1 seller.
 We STILL get our kegs straight from St James Gate in Dublin, Ireland and we proudly stand behind our pour, one of the best in town.